Smyth County residents who are at least 18 years of age may be called

 How was I selected for jury service?

-Once a year, approximately 600 prospective jurors are randomly selected from the Voter Registration List to receive a jury questionnaire.
-When these questionnaires are returned to the Clerk's Office, they are reviewed to determine which citizens are qualified to serve as jurors.
+Once a year, approximately 1,500 citizens of Smyth County are randomly selected from lists from the Department of Motor Vehicles and the voter registration list to receive a jury questionnaire.
+When these questionnaires are returned to the Clerk’s Office, either online or by mail, they are reviewed by jury commissioners who determine which citizens are qualified to serve as jurors.
 Those who qualify make up the master jury list for the following calendar year.
 Men and women over 18 years of age and from all walks of life have an equal opportunity to be called for jury service.